atsid/permissive/documents/API.md

      }

 ##Views
 The first iteration of the draft will support two views (by-user and by-repo).
-Therefore, the list of operations below is limited to what will initially be required.
+Therefore, the list of operations above is limited to what will initially be required.
 These views will be defined in greater detail in a separate document, but the following descriptions are presented in order to understand services workflow required.

 ###By-user
 * raw list of organization users visible to logged in user (1)